• Skip to primary navigation

 Jump to Recipe

-Hatch Green Chile Salsa with Pineapple is sweet and smoky with a touch of heat.
-We love it on burgers, over fish or chicken, or served with chips for an amazing summer appetizer.
+This pineapple salsa is made with Hatch green chiles - it's sweet, smoky, and has a touch of heat.
+It's excellent with burgers, over fish or chicken, or served with chips for an amazing summer appetizer.

 Green bowl filled with pineapple green chile salsa.

-Salsas made with fresh, sweet summer fruit is the best!
+Salsas made with fresh, sweet summer fruit are some of the best!
 And pineapple adds a special, tropical and tart flavor that goes well with so many foods.

-Use Hatch chiles when they're in season (late July through August), but other green chiles work well too (See Substitutions below.)
+Use Hatch chiles when they're in season (late July through August), but other green chiles, like Poblanos and Anaheims, work well too.

-While the serving possibilities are endless, Green Chile Salsa with Pineapple is amazing just alongside a bowl of salted tortilla chips.
+While the serving possibilities are endless, sweet pineapple salsa with chiles is amazing just alongside a bowl of salted tortilla chips.

 (I often suggest brands I love and use — these are only suggestions and this is not a sponsored post.)